docker/docs/content/compose/gpu-support.md

 title: Turn on GPU access with Docker Compose
 ---

 Compose services can define GPU device reservations if the Docker host contains such devices and the Docker Daemon is set accordingly.
-For this, make sure you install the [prerequisites](../config/containers/resource_constraints.md#gpu){: target="_blank" rel="noopener" class="_" } if you haven't already done so.
+For this, make sure you install the [prerequisites](../config/containers/resource_constraints.md#gpu) if you haven't already done so.

 The examples in the following sections focus specifically on providing service containers access to GPU devices with Docker Compose.
 You can use either `docker-compose` or `docker compose` commands.
-For more information, see [Migrate to Compose V2](migrate.md){: target="_blank" rel="noopener" class="_" }.
+For more information, see [Migrate to Compose V2](migrate.md).

 ## Enabling GPU access to service containers

-GPUs are referenced in a `compose.yml` file using the [device](compose-file/deploy.md#devices){:target="_blank" rel="noopener" class="_"} attribute from the Compose Deploy specification, within your services that need them.
+GPUs are referenced in a `compose.yml` file using the [device](compose-file/deploy.md#devices) attribute from the Compose Deploy specification, within your services that need them.

 This provides more granular control over a GPU reservation as custom values can be set for the following device properties: